Hiroki Moriya

 Hiroki Moriya (守屋 宏紀, Moriya Hiroki) is a Japanese tennis player.
-He has won three ATP Challenger Tour singles titles and achieved a career-high singles ranking of world No. 143 on 5 January 2015.
+He achieved a career-high singles ranking of world No. 143 on 5 January 2015 and a doubles ranking of No. 224 achieved on 15 July 2019.
+Moriya has won three ATP Challenger Tour singles titles.

 Tennis career

 Juniors

 As a junior, Moriya compiled a singles win–loss record of 76–37, reaching as high as No. 17 in the junior combined world rankings in October 2008.